Chandra Bhedana Pranayama in Yoga - Meaning, Steps and Benefits

 Variation with Uddiyana Bandha

-Follow the processes mentioned in the basic practice of Chandra Bhedana Pranayama.
-Then perform the first variation mentioned above.
+Follow the processes mentioned in the step-by-step instructions of Chandra Bhedana Pranayama.
+Then perform the first variation mentioned above - Mula bandha.
 In addition to those two steps, add external breath retention (bahya kumbhaka) and Uddiyana Bandha (the abdomen lock).
 Prolonging external breath retention is difficult.
 Approach it without forcing the body beyond its natural limits.
 Start slow and gradually increase capacity to 10 seconds.

 Add internal retention + Mula bandha or External retention + Uddiyana bandha.